SagarDevop/-Meesho-Clone-E-commerce-Frontend-using-React.js/README.md

-# 🛍️ Meesho Clone – E-commerce Frontend using React.js
+# 🛍️ Meesho Clone – E-commerce Frontend using React.js  --WORKING--

 A responsive and modern **Meesho Clone** built with **React.js** and **Tailwind CSS**, showcasing an e-commerce UI similar to the Meesho shopping app.
 It includes a functional homepage, category section, sliders, and product listings – all designed to provide a real-world shopping experience frontend.